The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • Are your leaders aware of how to identify and respond to online safety concerns?

-• Are your staff trained to identify when a pupil may be at risk of neglect, abuse or exploitation and do they know how to report concerns?
+• Are staff trained to identify pupils at risk of neglect, abuse or exploitation and do they know how to report concerns?
 Do they log evidence of these concerns?

 • Are your children safe from discrimination and bullying?